tomjs/vite-plugin-electron/README.md

 | main | [MainOptions](#MainOptions) |  | Configuration options for the electron main process. |
 | preload | [PreloadOptions](#PreloadOptions) |  | Configuration options for the electron preload process. |
 | inspect | `boolean` | true | If set to true, electron will start with the `--inspect` flag. |

+**Notice**

+The `recommended` option is used to set the default configuration and behavior, which can be used with almost zero configuration.
+The default is `true`.
+If you want to customize the configuration, set it to `false`.
+The following default prerequisites are to use the recommended [project structure](#directory-structure).

+- Check whether `electron/main/index.ts` and `electron/main/index.ts` exist, and if so, assign values to `main.entry` and `preload.entry` respectively.
+If it does not exist, `main.entry` must be actively assigned, and an error will be reported.
+- The output directory is based on the `build.outDir` parameter of `vite`, and outputs `electron/main`, `electron/preload` and `src` to `dist/main`, `dist/preload` and `dist/renderer` respectively.
+- Other behaviors to be implemented

 ### MainOptions